top of page

 • 7 min read

 Being arrested for a DUI can be a shocking experience.
-One moment you're living your normal life, and the next you're recalling the flashing lights, sitting in a jail cell, facing unexpected legal costs, dealing with confusing paperwork, and asking yourself questions you never thought you’d have to answer.
+One moment you're living your normal life, and the next you're recalling the flashing lights, sitting in a jail cell, and facing unexpected legal costs.
+You may find yourself dealing with confusing paperwork and asking questions you never thought you’d have to answer.

-For many people, the anxiety extends beyond the legal trouble.
+For many, anxiety extends beyond the legal trouble.
 It’s the fear of seeing your mug shot in the local jail-birds paper.
-The worry about being judged at church, at work, or at the grocery store.
-The unsettling feeling that people may see you differently from now on.
+The worry about being judged at church, at work, or even at the grocery store.
+The unsettling feeling that people may see you differently from now on can be overwhelming.

 But the truth is, what you do in the days right after a DUI arrest in Oklahoma matters more than most people realize.
 The choices you make during this uncertain time can shape your court case, your ability to drive legally, your finances, and how long it takes to truly put this behind you.